 The County of San Diego (the County) has a master lease agreement with the MTS Joint Powers Agency (Agency) for the lease of the MTS Tower building.
 MTS entered into a sublease agreement with the County for a portion (27.61%) of the MTS Tower building.
 The sublease is classified as a capital lease because 27.61% of the title transfers to MTS at the end of the County's master lease.
 The master lease terminates on November 1, 2086; however, the County has the option to terminate the agreement on November 1, 2041 and each tenth anniversary thereafter.
 In May 2011, San Diego County refunded the underlying debt obligation in order to secure a more favorable interest rate, which results in a \$1.3 million reduction in future principal and interest payments under the terms of the lease agreement.
-A \$788,266 net economic capital gain from the refunding, which is the difference between the present value of the minimum payments on the refunded debt and the present value of the minimum payments on the refunded debt.
+A \$788,266 net economic capital gain from the refunding, which is the difference between the present value of the minimum payments on the refunding debt, has been deferred.
+The deferred gain will be amortized as a component of interest expense over the life of the refunding debt, which is the same life as the refunded debt.